kjleitz/whatsa/README.md

 If you would like to select a category of information about the topic, type `other`, then select a choice by its name or number.

 If you'd like to search for something else, type `new`.

-## Dependencies

-Requires Ruby 2.3.3 (doesn't seem to work with 2.0, at least, so see what you can get away with), the `nokogiri` gem, bundler (if you're planning on installing it the easy way), and `pry` (although it's really only in the gemspec for dev purposes).

 ## Contributing